swiyu-admin-ch/didresolver/README.md

 - [Swift](https://github.com/e-id-admin/didresolver-swift)

 ## Example

 In the example the following steps are shown:
-1. Convert supplied did string into the standard did representation, if possible
+1. Convert supplied DID string into the standard did representation, if possible
-2. Fetch a raw did log, using the url embedded in the did object created previously, if available
+2. Fetch a raw DID log, using the url embedded in the did object created previously, if available
-3. Try resolving the raw did log into a did doc
+3. Try resolving the raw DOD log into a DID doc
-4. Get different parts from the did doc w.r.t. [data model](#models)
+4. Get different parts from the DID doc w.r.t. [data model](#models)
 ```rust
 use didresolver::did::Did;
 use ureq::get as fetch_url;